Mitigate CVE-2013-3900 WinVerifyTrust signature validation bypass by enabling EnableCertPaddingCheck on Windows endpoints

-Windows 10, Windows 11, Windows Server 2016 or later versions
+Windows 10, Windows 11, or Windows Server 2016 and later (the registry path and value behavior are unchanged across modern Windows)

 Consider Worklets your easy button

 A Worklet is an automation script, written in Bash or PowerShell, designed for seamless execution on endpoints – at scale – within the Automox platform.
-Worklet automation scripts perform configuration, remediation, and the installation or removal of applications and settings across Windows, macOS, and Linux.
+Worklets deploy named-CVE mitigations within hours of disclosure, perform configuration, remediation, and install or remove applications and settings across Windows, macOS, and Linux.

 AUTOMOX + WORKLETS™